Mark Koenig: New York Yankees (1925–1930)

 Koenig made his major league debut for the Yankees on September 8, 1925, at the age of 21, entering the game as a defensive substitute for shortstop Pee-Wee Wanninger in a 5–4 win against the Boston Red Sox.
 During his rookie season the following year, he posted a batting average of .271 and struck out just 37 times in 617 at bats, a statistic which his manager Miller Huggins looked highly upon.
 Defensively, he committed the most errors among all fielders in the American League and most errors by a shortstop with 52.
 Nonetheless, he had the AL's third highest range factor at shortstop of 4.99 and made a league-leading 470 putouts.
 In the postseason, the Yankees advanced to the 1926 World Series, where they lost to the St. Louis Cardinals in seven games.
 In the crucial Game 7, Koenig made an error attempting to field a double play opportunity in the fourth inning.
-This eventually led to the Cardinals scoring—what turned out to be—the winning run in a 3–2 victory.
+This eventually led to the Cardinals scoring what turned out to be the winning run in a 3–2 victory.
 Koenig was subsequently criticized by fans for being responsible for Yankees losing the game and, ultimately, the series.

 Koenig was penciled into the two-hole spot in the Yankees' 1927 Opening Day lineup, with Earle Combs batting in front of him at leadoff and Babe Ruth, Lou Gehrig, Bob Meusel and Tony Lazzeri batting behind him.
 This lineup, which was utilized in that order throughout the majority of the season, was given the nickname "Murderers' Row".
 Many sports analysts, baseball writers and fans consider the 1927 team the greatest baseball team of all time.
 Although he was dismissive of the role he played, Koenig contributed to the team's success as he batted .285 and amassed 150 hits, 11 triples, 99 runs scored and 62 runs batted in.
 However, he once again led the league in errors with 47, but compensated for this by recording the highest range factor at shortstop (5.61) and third most assists at shortstop (423).
-He was also part of history when, after hitting a triple, he was the only Yankees player on base when Babe Ruth hit his milestone 60th home run, setting a new single-season record.
+He was also part of history when, after hitting a triple, he was the only Yankees' player on base when Babe Ruth set a new single-season record by hitting his milestone 60th home run.
 The Yankees advanced to the World Series that year, where they swept the Pittsburgh Pirates.
-Koenig performed impressively throughout the series, batting a team-leading .500 and committed no errors in 24 total chances.
+Koenig performed impressively throughout the series, leading the team with a .500 batting average while committing no errors in 24 total chances.